Course Number: MTH 243

 Created: September 1, 2012

 Lecture Hours: 50

 Lecture / Lab Hours: 0

 Grading options: A-F (default), P-NP, audit

 Introduces displaying data with graphs, numerical descriptions of data, producing data, elementary probability, probability distributions, confidence intervals and significance testing.
 Investigates applications from science, business, and social science perspectives.
 Graphing calculator required.
-Prerequisite: MTH 111 and placement into WR 121.
+Prerequisite: MTH 95.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Outcome Assessment Strategies

 Assessment shall include some combination of the following:

 - Group projects

 - Homework assignments